Why study drug use and addiction?

 Use and misuse of alcohol, nicotine, and illicit drugs, and misuse of prescription drugs cost Americans more than $700 billion a year in increased health care costs, crime, and lost productivity.1,2,3 Every year, illicit and prescription drugs and alcohol contribute to the death of more than 90,000 Americans, while tobacco is linked to an estimated 480,000 deaths per year.4,5 (Hereafter, unless otherwise specified, drugs refers to all of these substances.)

 People of all ages suffer the harmful consequences of drug use and addiction:

 - Teens who use drugs may act out and may do poorly in school or drop out.6 Using drugs when the brain is still developing may cause lasting brain changes and put the user at increased risk of dependence.7

-- Adults who abuse drugs often have problems thinking clearly, remembering, and paying attention.
-They often develop poor social behaviors as a result of their drug abuse, and their work performance and personal relationships suffer.
+- Adults who use drugs can have problems thinking clearly, remembering, and paying attention.
+They may develop poor social behaviors as a result of their drug use, and their work performance and personal relationships suffer.

-- Parents' drug abuse often means chaotic, stress-filled homes and child abuse and neglect.
-Such conditions harm the well-being and development of children in the home and may set the stage for drug abuse in the next generation.9
+- Parents' drug use can mean chaotic, stress-filled homes, as well as child abuse and neglect.8 Such conditions harm the well-being and development of children in the home and may set the stage for drug use in the next generation.9

-How does science provide solutions for drug abuse and addiction?
+How does science provide solutions for drug use and addiction?

-Scientists study the effects that drugs have on the brain and on people's behavior.
-They use this information to develop programs for preventing drug abuse and for helping people recover from addiction.
-Further research helps transfer these ideas into practice in our communities.
+Scientists study the effects drugs have on the brain and behavior.
+They use this information to develop programs for preventing drug use and for helping people recover from addiction.
+Further research helps transfer these ideas into practice in the community.